 - 1 medium onion quartered and cut into thin slices

-- 3 medium ripe peaches peeled, pitted and diced
+- 3 medium canned peaches 6 halves, diced

 - 1 cup shredded carrots